Cloud4Wi-Create/my-apps-tutorial/README.md

 ```

 Pretty straight-forward, all we are doing here is checking to see if there are messages
-already stored for this Tenant, and if there are, we populate the input fields with them.
+already stored for this Company, and if there are, we populate the input fields with them.
 Done and done.
 Let's move on.

 #### 4. Setting the App to the Access Journey